Axway/amplify-central/content/en/docs/manage_compliance/compliance_axwaycli.md

 * Amplify ruleset cannot “extend” another Amplify ruleset.
 * Amplify ruleset cannot reference another file via an “unapproved” URL.
 – For security reasons, Amplify blocks all URLs except for what’s on its “approved” URL list.
-– Raw file access to this “Amplify Extension” repository’s main branchis on the “approved” list.
+– Raw file access to this “Amplify Extension” repository’s main branch is on the “approved” list.
-This “Amplify Extension” repository allows you to bypass most of these limitations.
+This “Amplify Extension” repository allows you to bypass most of these limitations.

 ### Amplify Extension Restrictions